rnaveensrinivas/git/README.md

   (use "git restore <file>..." to discard changes in working directory)
   deleted:    f1
 ```
 Here, `rm` removes the file from the working directory but doesn't unstage it.
-You’ll see the file listed under "Changes not staged for commit" in the `git status` output.
+You'll see the file listed under "Changes not staged for commit" in the `git status` output.

 ---